By Judi Lirman, MFT

 As I tell my clients, you were born magnificent.
 Somewhere along the line you have forgotten this, and now have to start believing it once again.

-If you need some advice about how to approach and cope with various life situations contact me at (818) 998-3205 or email@example.com.
+If you need some ideas about how to approach and cope with various life situations, contact me at (818) 998-3205 or firstname.lastname@example.org.